 If you are looking at building new integration solutions that minimize your infrastructure management effort, use BizTalk Services.
 If you are looking to quickly migrate your existing BizTalk solutions or looking for an on-demand environment to develop and test BizTalk Server applications, use BizTalk Server on an Azure Virtual Machine.

 The BizTalk Adapter Service is used by an Azure BizTalk Service.
-The BizTalk Adapter Service uses the BizTalk Adapter Pack to connect to an on-premise Line of Business (LOB) system.
+The BizTalk Adapter Service uses the BizTalk Adapter Pack to connect to an on-premises Line of Business (LOB) system.
 A Hybrid Connection provides an easy and convenient way to connect Azure applications, like the Web Apps feature in Azure App Service and Azure Mobile Services, to an on-premises resource.

 Each agreement comprises of two different bridges: a send side communication bridge and a receive side communication bridge.